Brainerd International Raceway: Competition Road Course

 The 2009 racing season was the first for the 2.500 mi course which was completed in the 2008 summer.

 Turn 1 on the 2.500 mi Competition Road Course is the same as Turn 1 on the three-mile road course.
 Turn 1 is a narrow but very high-speed banked right-hand 60-degree turn, which is intended be taken flat out by all vehicles.
 Turns 1 through 8 of the original 3.100 mi road course are used for the new circuit.
 At Turn 8, a 240-degree right-hand Clover Leaf transitions drivers from the old course to the new stretch of asphalt that winds its way back across the infield, eventually tying back into the original circuit just before Turn 1, avoiding the dragstrip.
 In all, the Competition Road Course features 13 turns and very little elevation change.

 Dragstrip

 The dragstrip dates back to 1969, when Donnybrooke converted the mile-long straightaway on its road course to a drag strip and hosted an NHRA Divisional Points Race.
 In 1977, BIR hosted the Crown Auto Funny Car Championships and the Crown Auto Winston Points Championship.
 It was reconstructed in 2005, adding a 700 ft concrete launch pad and new asphalt for the remaining 600 ft was installed.

 Tony Schumacher, set the world record for top fuel dragsters with a 337.58 mi/h run in 2005.
 This speed and time are recorded at the end of a standing start quarter mile acceleration race, before the NHRA shortened top fuel and funny car races to the current 1,000 ft since 2008.

+Brittany Force holds the overall top fuel record at this site at 340.82 mph in August 2025.